w3irdrobot/high-assurance-rust/src/chp4/attack_1.md

 For a more concrete discussion of memory and type safety, we'll examine three C snippets and visualize the violations therein.
 Note:

 * None of the three snippets are, to the best our knowledge, *exploitable*.
-These small programs break safety, but not in manner unfortunate enough to enable a break of data-code isolation.
+These small programs break safety, but not in a manner unfortunate enough to enable a break of data-code isolation.

 This distinction is intensional.
 We're starting by learning to identify bugs, even if innocuous.